 Alun Wyn Jones in Test picture after successful Lions return – Warren Gatland

+Alun Wyn Jones in Test picture after successful British and Irish Lions return – Warren Gatland

+A remarkably quick return from injury could see the captain line up against South Africa

 Warren Gatland delivered a clean bill of health on Alun Wyn Jones after the British and Irish Lions captain made a successful comeback in a 49-3 victory over the Stormers in Cape Town.